-During the last week, I blogged about several maternity outfits during New York’s Fashion Week.
-It was fun to style different pieces together and think of new looks!
+In my last post, I shared several maternity outfits.
+It was fun to style the different pieces and come up with new looks!
 But today, I am reminded of the Bible’s definition of beauty.
 And it is significantly different than the definitions and standards set forth by the world:

-I don’t want to be trite in writing this, but I also think it’s a subject that we (I) need to be reminded of…regularly.
-We really need to embrace beauty as God sees it.
-Maybe you feel differently than I do on this subject, but I personally feel that beauty and happiness are intrinsically joined.
-The question then becomes: Who or what makes me feel beautiful?
+I don’t want to be trite in writing this, but I also think it’s a subject that all of us need to be reminded of… regularly.
+We need to be able to embrace beauty as God sees it.
+Perhaps you feel differently than I do on this subject, but I believe that beauty and happiness are intrinsically joined.
+The question becomes: Who or what makes me feel beautiful?

 News flash: I have a lot.